imenergie/vrp-garagecar/README.md

-It's made for dunko 6.6 Buy and rent removed.
+Buy and rent removed.
+Made for dunko 6.6

 1. Copy the vrp folder where the vrp folder on the server is located.
 2. From the vrp folder on the server find __resource.lua.
 Search line: "modules/basic_garage.lua", and add this line next to it "modules/basic_garagecar.lua",